 The fix rattle command modifies forces and velocities and thus should be defined after all other integration fixes in your input script.
 If you define other fixes that modify velocities or forces after fix rattle operates, then fix rattle will not take them into account and the overall time integration will typically not satisfy the RATTLE constraints.
 You can check whether the constraints work correctly by setting the value of RATTLE_DEBUG in src/fix_rattle.cpp to 1 and recompiling LAMMPS.

 No information about these fixes is written to binary restart files.
 None of the fix_modify options are relevant to these fixes.
 No global or per-atom quantities are stored by these fixes for access by various output commands.
 No parameter of these fixes can be used with the start/stop keywords of the run command.
 These fixes are not invoked during energy minimization.

 These fixes are part of the RIGID package.
 They are only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 For computational efficiency, there can only be one shake or rattle fix defined in a simulation.

 If you use a tolerance that is too large or a max-iteration count that is too small, the constraints will not be enforced very strongly, which can lead to poor energy conservation.
 You can test for this in your system by running a constant NVE simulation with a particular set of SHAKE parameters and monitoring the energy versus time.

 SHAKE or RATTLE should not be used to constrain an angle at 180 degrees (e.g. linear CO2 molecule).
 This causes numeric difficulties.

 Related commands: none

 (Ryckaert) J.-P. Ryckaert, G. Ciccotti and H. J. C. Berendsen, J of Comp Phys, 23, 327-341 (1977).